How to Measure for and Select Top Mount Multi Flue Chimney Caps

-Some multi flue chimney caps can be installed with the mounting flanges inside the screen (facing toward the flues) or outside of it (facing toward the edges of the chimney.)
+Some multi flue chimney caps can be installed with the mounting flanges inside the screen or outside of it.
+That is, the flanges can face toward the flues or toward the edges of the chimney.

 If your goal is to protect the top of your chimney from deterioration caused by weather and acid rain, choose the largest screen size that will fit within the red dotted line.

 If your goal is to be as economical as possible, select a chimney cap the size of the black dotted line.